joelmontavon/fhir4ds/project-docs/process/git-workflow.md

 ### Communication

+#### Git State Communication Protocol
+To avoid confusion about work completion status, all communication about git operations must clearly distinguish between different states:

+**Git States and Communication**:
+1. **Working Directory Changes**: "I've created/updated files" (not visible to others)
+2. **Staged Changes**: "Changes are staged for commit" (not visible to others)
+3. **Local Commits**: "Changes committed locally, ready for push" (not visible on GitHub)
+4. **Pushed to Remote**: "Changes pushed to GitHub at [URL]" (visible to everyone)
+5. **Merged to Main**: "Changes merged to main branch" (task truly complete)

+**Required Communication Format**:
+- ❌ **Unclear**: "I've completed the task" or "Everything is committed"
+- ✅ **Clear**: "Work committed locally, ready for you to push: `git push origin complete-rewrite`"
+- ✅ **Clear**: "Changes pushed to GitHub and visible at https://github.com/user/repo/tree/branch/path"

+**Work Completion Definition**:
+- **Tasks are NOT complete** until merged to main branch
+- **Local commits** are preparation work, not completion
+- **GitHub visibility** is required for review and collaboration
+- **Main branch merge** is the final completion milestone

+**Status Update Requirements**:
+- Always specify exact git state when reporting progress
+- Provide GitHub URLs when work should be visible
+- Indicate required actions: "Ready for push", "Ready for review", "Ready for merge"
+- Include exact commands when user action needed: `git push origin branch-name`

 #### Commit Messages as Communication
 - Write commit messages for future developers (including yourself)
 - Explain **why** changes were made, not just **what** changed